Physics of Language Models: Part 4.1, Architecture Design and the Magic of Canon Layers

 \begin{mdframed} \begin{sresult}{2}[\figureref{fig:trans-canon} --- 1st vs. 2nd column] In our controlled playground, Canon layers (ABCD) introduce substantial improvements: with a 0.5\% increase in trainable parameters, reasoning depth of RoPE increases by 2-4×, reasoning breadth by 30\%, knowledge capacity by 10--15\%, knowledge manipulation length by 30\%, measurable gains in hierarchical language structure reasoning. \end{sresult} \end{mdframed}

 \parhead{Task \textsc{Depo}} In reasoning depth, RoPE pretrained on \textsc{Depo1}($K=8$)—covering $(k\le8)$--hop instances—achieves near-zero accuracy even at $k=4$, whereas RoPE+Canon-ABCD exceeds 50\% at $k=8$.
-On \textsc{Depo2}($K=16$)—a more challenging setup where each directed edge spans 10--14 tokens, far beyond a 4-token Canon window—RoPE completely fails, while RoPE+Canon-ABCD attains near-perfect accuracy at $k=16$.
+On \textsc{Depo2}($K=16$)—a more challenging setup where each directed edge spans 10--14 tokens, far beyond a 4-token Canon window—RoPE completely fails, while RoPE+Canon-ABCD attains high accuracy at $k=16$.
 This demonstrates that Canon layers are not merely for single-token recall: by enriching local representations of multi-token segments, they empower the global attention to more effectively chain information across hops.\footnote{\textsc{Depo2} is designed so a 4-token window cannot resolve key–value pairs spanning 10–14 tokens, posing a substantial challenge even for Canon.}